unknnsb/netflyer/README.md

 ### NOTE: I'm completely re-working on the site so if you get any bugs/issues please open a issue

+### NOTE: This Website's Style is only responsive on small devices, if you are a expert in css please help me by restyling and creating pull requests

 ## Setup

 1. Clone the repository: